Reading these scores

 Who maintains this

 The suite and this site are built and maintained by Martin Hicks, who also maintains Dynoxide, one of the targets scored here.
-That relationship is why nothing on the site is hand-authored: every figure is derived from the suite's own published results at build time, and the scoring logic is pinned to the suite's own by a test that fails the build if the two ever diverge.
-A target's score here can't be tuned without changing the suite's published results first, in the open.
+That relationship is why nothing on the site is hand-authored: every figure is derived from the suite's own published results at build time, and the scoring logic is shared with the suite rather than restated here.
+A target's score can't be tuned without changing the suite's published results first, in the open, and the tests, the results and the code that scores them are all in one public repository you can clone and run.
 Real DynamoDB is the baseline, every figure carries the region and date it was measured, and suggesting a target is an open GitHub issue away.